 Restaurant Study Reveals Dangers

-A recently published survey of food service workers found that their personal comfort level in managing customers’ food allergies far exceeds their knowledge.
+A survey of food service workers found that their personal comfort level in managing customers’ food allergies far exceeds their knowledge.

-The U.S. study found that about 90 per cent of managers, wait staff and chefs expressed varying degrees of “comfort” in providing a safe meal for customers with food allergies.
-Yet the findings, published in Annals of Allergy, Asthma & Immunology, pointed to some glaring and dangerous misconceptions among these staff.
+The New York survey found that about 90 per cent of managers, wait staff and chefs expressed varying degrees of “comfort” in providing a safe meal for customers with food allergies.
+Yet the findings, published in 2007 in Annals of Allergy, Asthma & Immunology, pointed to some glaring and dangerous misconceptions among these staff.

 A quarter thought removing an allergen from a finished meal – for instance, picking a nut off a salad – was safe.
 Nearly a quarter thought that eating a small amount of an allergen was safe, 35 per cent thought that high heat destroys allergens and 54 per cent considered a buffet safe if it was kept “clean.”
 Only 42 per cent of the staff had received any food allergy training.

 Authors Ryan Ahuja, a student, and Dr. Scott Sicherer, allergist and associate professor of pediatrics at the Mount Sinai School of Medicine, received completed questionnaires from about 100 staff at various New York City food establishments – from sit-down restaurants to fast-food outlets.